There are so many household uses for Hydrogen Peroxide it would be silly not to keep this cheap but useful item in your cabinet.

 There are a handful of items that we always keep on hand in my house.
 Hydrogen Peroxide is one of them.
 There are so many household uses for Hydrogen Peroxide it would be silly not to keep this cheap but useful item in my cabinet.
-Check out this list to see just how many things you can use it for in your home.
+Obviously it is on hand to clean wounds, but did you know these other 20 uses for Hydrogen Peroxide?
+See just how many things you can use it for in your home.

 Remove Pesticides & Dirt from Produce